Getting to the Contest

 You can ship anything to the National Contest that cannot travel with you.
 If you are shipping items to the University of Maryland for the National Contest, you must purchase an NHD handling label for each package.

-You can purchase a handling label in the "merchandise" section of contest registration.
-Enter the number of handling labels you will need.
-The label will be automatically generated with the student name and address provided, as well as the ship to address.
+If you will be shipping items to the University of Maryland for the contest, you must purchase one NHD handling label per package during online registration.
+These labels will be generated automatically with the name and address you provide.
 The $25 fee for each label will be added to your total registration fees.
+Once payment for your labels has been indicated, you will see the button "Print Handling Labels" in your Order History.
+From there you will download and print your labels.
 This is only a handling and storage fee.
 You are still responsible for arranging and paying for the shipment of your exhibit, equipment, or props to and from the National Contest.

-It is the responsibility of the individual shipping the item to transport it to his/her judging site.
+It is the responsibility of the individual shipping the item to transport it to their judging site.
 Allow ample time for delivery.
 Delivery takes a minimum of three to five business days.